Skip to content

 Yes, no problem at all.
 If you want, they can even share tokens and hence instances!

-Why getContainerSet is always async?
+Why getItems is always async?

 We strongly believe that helps to implement good DI patterns in your codebase and offers better tradeoffs compared to alternative DI frameworks or solutions.
 Check our alternatives section